abalasa-amd/cvs/docs/reference/configuration-files/configure-config.rst

 .. note::

-  Ensure ROCm is installed correctly and the GPU drivers are loaded.
+  Ensure `ROCm <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_ is installed correctly, and the GPU drivers are loaded.

 The following list provides a link to code snippets and the parameters for each configuration file: